-Mine Development Associates ("MDA") was requested by the Corporation to complete a technical report on the Copperstone Project, La Paz County, Arizona in accordance with National Instrument 43-101, Companion Policy 43-101CP, and Form 43-101F1.
+Mine Development Associates ("MDA") was requested by the Corporation to complete a technical report on the Copperstone Project, La Paz County, Arizona in accordance with NI 43-101.
 The scope of the MDA report included a review of pertinent technical reports and data in possession of the Corporation relative to the general setting, geology, project history, exploration activities and results, methodology, quality assurance, and interpretations.
 MDA visited the property, took samples, reviewed published and unpublished reports, and reviewed and modified the exploration plan.
 Most of the data addressed in the report was presented to MDA by the Corporation and/or was done by previous workers and including the MRDI Report described below which was included in the MDA Report.
 MDA believes the data to be reliable, but has not made a rigorous analysis of the procedures or results.

-The MDA Report also refers to and includes as an appendix a report by MRDI-Canada and Golder Associates ("MRDI"), which conducted scoping level studies for the Corporation in February 1999.
-The MRDI report was completed prior to the enactment of National Instrument 43-101 and was prepared by MRDI Canada, an independent mining engineering consulting firm.
+The MDA Report also refers to and includes as an appendix a report by MRDI-Canada ("MRDI"), currently a subsidiary of AMEC plc, which conducted scoping level studies for the Corporation in February 1999.
+The MRDI report was completed prior to the enactment of NI 43-101 and was prepared by MRDI Canada, an independent mining engineering consulting firm.
 The report was prepared to industry standards and is relevant and reliable today, as it was in 1999.
 MRDI did not independently verify the sample data.
 The MRDI resource estimate is based on a geological model provided by the Corporation and an inverse distance weighting to the power 3 block model (IDW3).
 Gold grades were capped at 2.5 opt gold in the C zone and 4.7 opt gold in the D zone.
 A 0.00 opt gold block cut-off grade was used for the total resource estimate.
 The tonnage factor applied was 10.7 cu.ft/ton.
 The assay database supplied to MRDI contains 30,391 assays from 586 exploration and ore outline drill holes completed during the period 1980 to 1998.
-A subset of this database containing 71 drill holes with 253 associated assays has been used in this scoping study to develop the geological and resource model of the C and D zones in the Northwest High Grade Zone.
-According to MRDI, the Copperstone Gold Project Geological Resource has been classified into Measured, Indicated and Inferred Resources based upon the level of confidence according to the proposed The Toronto Stock Exchange's guidelines using the drilling grid spacing and continuity of mineralization as determined through the geological and geostatistical review of the data.
+A subset of this database containing 71 drill holes with 253 associated assays has been used in this scoping study to develop the geological and resource model of the

+C and D zones in the Northwest High Grade Zone.
+According to MRDI, the Copperstone Gold Project Resource has been classified into Measured, Indicated and Inferred Resources based upon the level of confidence according to the proposed The Toronto Stock Exchange's guidelines using the drilling grid spacing and continuity of mineralization as determined through the geological and geostatistical review of the data.

-Management is of the opinion that these classifications, based on what was then The Toronto Stock Exchange's guidelines which subsequently became National Instrument 43-101, with some minor modifications, are materially in compliance with National Instrument 43-101.
-The mineral resources disclosed are not mineral reserves and have not yet have demonstrated economic and commercial viability.
+Management is of the opinion that these classifications, based on what was then The Toronto Stock Exchange's guidelines which subsequently became NI 43-101, with some minor modifications, are materially in compliance with NI 43-101.
+The Mineral Resources disclosed are not Mineral Reserves and have not yet demonstrated economic and commercial viability.